AdobeDocs/experience-platform.en/help/sources/tutorials/api/filter.md

 For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../landing/api-guide.md).

-## Filter source data
+## Filter source data {#filter-source-data}

 The following outlines steps to take in order to filter row-level data for your source.

-### Look up connection specifications
+### Retrieve your connection specs {#retrieve-your-connection-specs}

-Before you can use the API to filter row-level data for a source, you must first retrieve your source's connection specification details in order to determine the operators and language that a specific source supports.
+The first step in filtering row-level data for your source is to retrieve your source's connection specs and determine the operators and language that your source supports.

-To retrieve a given source's connection specification, make a GET request to the `/connectionSpecs` endpoint of the [!DNL Flow Service] API while providing the property name of your source as part of your query parameters.
+To retrieve a given source's connection spec, make a GET request to the `/connectionSpecs` endpoint of the [!DNL Flow Service] API and providing the property name of your source as part of your query parameters.

 **API format**